INTERNATIONAL CHILD ABDUCTION LAWYER

 Understanding the Hague Convention on International Child Abduction

-The Hague Convention on the Civil Aspects of International Child Abduction is a treaty designed to combat international child abduction by a parent or guardian.
+The HAGUE Convention on the Civil Aspects of International Child Abduction is a treaty designed to combat international child abduction by a parent or guardian.
 Its core purpose is to ensure that children who are unlawfully taken across international borders are quickly returned to the country where they habitually reside, so custody matters can be settled in the appropriate jurisdiction.

 When the Hague Convention Applies